-"I have reviewed the calculation of the Life Insurance Capital Adequacy Test ratios of [company name] as at [date].
-In my opinion, the calculations of the components of the base solvency buffer, available capital, surplus allowance, and eligible deposits have been determined in accordance with the regulatory guidelines, and the components of the calculations requiring discretion were determined using method and judgement appropriate to the circumstances of the company."
+"I have reviewed the calculation of the Minimum Continuing Capital and Surplus Requirement ratios of [company name] as at [date].
+In my opinion, the calculations of the components of the required and available capital have been determined in accordance with the regulatory guidelines, and the components of the calculations requiring discretion were determined using method and judgement appropriate to the circumstances of the company."